tzachar/local-highlight.nvim/README.md

 Specify the highlighting group to use.

 By default, `local-highlight` will use the `LocalHighlight` highlight group, which it defines upon startup.
 If the group is already defined elsewhere in your config then it will not be overwritten.
-You can also use any other group you desire, e.g., see above where `Search` is used.
+You can also use any other group you desire.

 ## `cw_hlgroup`